stackbuilders/assertive-ts/examples/mocha/README.md

 # Mocha example

-Example project using AssertiveTS with Mocha's test runner.
+Example project using Assertive.ts with Mocha's test runner.

-This example showcases the use of AssertiveTS' `expect` and its `assert` alias with Mocha as the test runner.
+This example showcases the use of Assertive.ts' `expect` and its `assert` alias with Mocha as the test runner.

 ## How to setup